Using layers in an illustration

 Bit by bit, the layer colours and textures are built up, the shading carried out until the illustration is completed.
 Another valuable tool in the program is the "eraser" brush.
 This tool is useful for nibbling away at a wash to create edges which look more natural than edges which have been painted in - very useful for leaf work, for example.

 While the ArtRage program has been developed very much around the concept of creating sophisticated media - oil, watercolour, ink, pastel, etc., ProCreate is built on a foundation of a large selection of different brush tools, with less emphasis on the textural qualities of the media.
-The main difference between ProCreate and ArtRage is that the painting is done directly on to the iPad, rather than with a separate tablet, which gives a more conventional approach to the handling of the paint tools.
+The main difference between ProCreate and ArtRage is that the ProCreate painting is done only on to the iPad, rather than also with a separate tablet, which gives a more conventional approach to the handling of the paint tools.
 In other essentials - colour palettes, layering and mixing of media, the techniques are very similar.

 When completed, the illustration is exported as a JPG, converted from RGB (red/blue/green) mode to CMYK - essential for quality prints - and then uploaded to the Printspace hub for storage and printing.